ReactiveSets/toubkal/test/README.txt

 First we have to import the Chai library and enabling the BDD syntax

-RS   = require '/lib/toubkal-min.js' if require?
+RS   = require '/lib/toubkal-min.js' unless this.rs?
-chai = require 'chai' if require? chai?.should()
+chai = require 'chai' if unless this.chai? chai?.should()

 describe 'RS test suite:', ->